greenelab/deconvolution_pilot/vignette_for_new_methods.md

 ### With normalized reads
 If your method requires length-normalized counts (ie transcripts per million) or if you want to compare all methods, you'll need to request to download the FastQ files from dbGaP: https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs002262.v2.p2.

 You will also need to download the reference files needed to run salmon.
-We used Gencode version 32 as a reference transcriptome (download [here](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_32/gencode.v32.transcripts.fa.gz)) and the referene genome from 10X (download [here](https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-GRCh38-2020-A.tar.gz)).
+We used Gencode version 32 as a reference transcriptome (download [here](https://ftp.ebi.ac.uk/pub/databases/gencode/Gencode_human/release_32/gencode.v32.transcripts.fa.gz)) and the reference genome from 10X (download [here](https://cf.10xgenomics.com/supp/cell-exp/refdata-gex-GRCh38-2020-A.tar.gz)).

 ## Edit Snakefile and config parameters